Stampede at Vaishno Devi Shrine leaves 12 dead during New Year rush | Politics

 ''Traditionally, the pilgrims used to come on the festival days like Navratras, Dussehra and Deepavali.
 This is a new trend and we have to take measures accordingly (of youngsters visiting on New Year),'' he said.

-Senior BJP leader and former legislator Devender Singh Rana, who interacted with the pilgrims here, said it is the first such incident at the shrine.
+The PDP said such ''mismanagement'' has been unheard of in recent times.

-''It is a tragic incident and a sad moment for all of us.
-The whole administration is working to ensure the bodies are returned to their families and those injured are given adequate treatment,'' he said.
+Senior BJP leader and former legislator Devender Singh Rana, who interacted with the pilgrims here, said it is the first such incident at the shrine and there should be no politics over it.

 ''This is no time for allegations or counter-allegations.
 It is a tragedy that has happened and nobody should play politics over it,'' he added.